DorsetProject/dorset-demos/pykaldi/README.md

 Install instructions at ```https://github.com/alumae/kaldi-gstreamer-server```

+Run download-tedlium-nnet2.sh in 'test/models' to download the model.
+You may need to change the download script to ignore certificate errors.

 ## gstreamer online neural net decoder plugin

 According to [this section](https://github.com/alumae/kaldi-gstreamer-server#using-the-kaldinnet2onlinedecoder-based-worker), in order to use the neural net decoder with the gstreamer server, you have to compile a special plugin for streamer.

 Repo found at ```https://github.com/alumae/gst-kaldi-nnet2-online```

+You will likely need to install the dev libraries for gstreamer and libjansson.
+Both `make depend` and `make` will require that KALDI_ROOT is set.

 # Running the backend